How to build: Birdhouse

 Begin assembly by gluing or nailing together the sides, front, back and roof of each house.
 Attach the bottom members afterwards using screws only, so they can be removed periodically to allow you to clean the birdhouse.
 As shown in the illustration, the bottom of each house is made in two parts.
 This allows the front half to remain in place at all times if its to be used to support any decorate elements.

 Although the interior of any birdhouse should remain unfinished (bird will peck at the wood), there are many options you can use to finish the exterior.
 The most durable transparent exterior finishes are designed specifically to resist breakdown due to UV rays.
 Never use a product that contains a preservative or any other product that could be toxic to birds.
-Bright colors may frighten birds, so it’s best to stick with pastel colors.
+Bright colours may frighten birds, so it’s best to stick with pastel colours.

 Be sure to practice workshop safety at all times.